 Lisa has a qualified, strong and experienced business and administrative team behind her, with every element of the business adhering to our values of being professional, kind and generous.

 Lisa’s passion is to help patients have a better quality of life through addressing and preventing impacted wax and supporting ear health.
-The mission of Earworx is to provide patients with an exceptional service to the highest standards of patient care in safe, effective and professional ear wax removal.
+The mission of Earworx is to provide patients with exceptional service to the highest standards of patient care in safe, effective and professional ear wax removal.

 Samantha Gordon – Senior Nurse and Educator

 Sam has undertaken both a Nationally Accredited Course in Micro-Suction and Aural Hygiene and a Certificate IV in Training and Assessment.
-She was a nurse educator for Crystal Clear Ears in Melbourne for three years before relocating to Hobart with her husband, daughter and two much loved scottish terriers.
+She was a nurse educator for Crystal Clear Ears in Melbourne for three years before relocating to Hobart with her husband, daughter and two much loved Scottish Terriers.
 She is enjoying both her new Tassie lifestyle and her role at Earworx Hobart where she can continue to provide wax removal services to the highest levels of care, and ongoing education for nurses.

 Scarlett Marston – Clinical and Administration Support